Skip to content

 Shutterstock

-Heating up frozen crepes or waffles might get breakfast on the table quickly, but they're not ideal options, according to Artem Orlovskyy, executive chef at Lincoln Ristorante in NYC.
+Heating up frozen crepes or waffles might get breakfast on the table quickly, but they're not ideal options, according to Artem Orlovskyy, executive chef at Lincoln Ristorante in New York City.

-"When you cook batter and freeze it, things change and crepes or waffles become dry, and usually you have to add lots of maple syrup or fruit jam to make it edible," Orlovskyy says.
+"When you cook the batter and freeze it, things change, and crepes or waffles become dry, and usually you have to add lots of maple syrup or fruit jam to make it edible," Orlovskyy says.

 Mussels